 The most common language spoken in Weldon is English.
 Other important languages spoken here include Spanish and Scandinavian languages.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The neighbors in the neighborhood in Weldon are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 96.3% of U.S. neighborhoods.
 With 55.3% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 95.7% of U.S. neighborhoods.